 MP for Morpeth (1761-1768).
 MP for Ludgershall (1768-1773).
 Lord of Police (1768-1782).
 Repr. peer for Scotland 1774-1790.
 Lord of the Bedchamber (1784-1806).
 Lord Lieutenant of Wigtownshire (1794-1806).
 Interested in agriculture and opera.

 Boswell met Stewart on September 25, 1762, when he was received by him on his way to visit Lord Galloway at Galloway House.
-On this occassion Boswell described him as "a little man with a great flow of animal spirits.
+On this occasion Boswell described him as "a little man with a great flow of animal spirits.
 He has been indulged and even idolised by Lord Galloway, which has given him a petulant forwardness that cannot fail to disgust people of sense and delicacy."
-Boswell also visited Lord and Lady Garlies together with Murray of Broughton in London, on December 19, 1762.
+Boswell also visited Lord and Lady Garlies, as they then were, together with Murray of Broughton in London, on December 19, 1762.